 Typically, creating a pattern based on a brand’s logo is not ideal, however, the logo is the iconic and memorable feature of Louis Vuitton’s recognition and value.

 This brand is one of the most well-known in the fashion industry, but it isn’t just known for the “LV” symbol (as we said, that’s the initial recognition), the products are known for their quality and high-end stature, which adds value to their overall brand and company.

 The same goes for Apple products.
 You know the brand because the logo is directly associated with the quality of the product.
 It has meaning and, therefore, value.

 3. Logos Tie People Together

-It is important to have a logo to tie people’s emotional and personal experience to the brand.
+It is important to have a logo to tie people’s emotional and personal experiences to the brand.

 For example, Nike is a very prominent brand.
-People from around the world can distinguish Nike from other companies just by looking at their logo: the “swoosh.”
+People from around the world can distinguish Nike from other companies just by looking at its logo: the “swoosh.”

 People have their own separate memories and feelings that manifest when they see the Nike swoosh.